What Is Active Isolate Stretching?

 Active Isolated Stretching

-Finally, what you’re here for, AIS is the type of stretching exercise that stretches a specific target muscle group while contracting the opposite muscle group.
+Finally, what you’re here for, AIS, is the type of stretching exercise that stretches a specific target muscle group while contracting the opposite muscle group.
 It aims to prepare the body for physical activities within your range of movement.
 The risk of injury in AIS is very low.

 How is Active Isolate Stretching done?